andbararm/Safety-Example-Infineon-T2G/README.md

 # Safety Example for Infineon TRAVEO T2G Series

-This repository contains examples for [Keil Studio for VS Code](https://www.keil.arm.com/) that run on the [Infineon Kit T2G-B-H_Lite](https://www.keil.arm.com/packs/kit_t2g-b-h_lite_bsp-infineon).
+This repository contains examples for [Keil Studio](https://www.keil.arm.com/) that run on the [Infineon Kit T2G-B-H_Lite](https://www.keil.arm.com/packs/kit_t2g-b-h_lite_bsp-infineon).

 ## Quick Start

 1. Install [Keil Studio for VS Code](https://marketplace.visualstudio.com/items?itemName=Arm.keil-studio-pack) from the VS Code marketplace.
 2. Clone this Git repository into a VS Code workspace.
 3. Open the CMSIS View in VS Code and use the ... menu *Select Active Solution from workspace* to choose a example.
-4. The related tools and software packs are downloaded and installed. *View - Output - CMSIS Solution* shows the progress.
+4. The related tools and software packs are downloaded and installed.
+Review progress with *View - Output - CMSIS Solution*.
 5. Using the [Action buttons in the CMSIS View](https://github.com/ARM-software/vscode-cmsis-csolution?tab=readme-ov-file#action-buttons) allows you to build, load and debug the example on the Infineon Kit.

 ## Examples